TiagoAMarek/Scroll/README.md

 # Scroll Application

+### What it does
-Adds smooth movement to scrollbar
+Adds smooth movement to scrollbar when you click into an anchor

 ### How it works
 First you need to create <a> tags with ```href as a target``` and ```class '.anchor'```, so the app will know where are your anchors and where to point it: